List of Spider-Man: The Animated Series characters: Red Skull

 Red Skull (voiced by Earl Boen) made a cameo in the second episode of Season 4 in the episode "The Cat" where his men posed as allied operatives and sent John Hardesky into the building where Captain America was being created.
 After John realized who the real bad guys are, he avoided Red Skull and his minions.

-Later on during the Six Forgotten Warriors story arc in Season 5, it was explained that after Red Skull and Captain America fought, they were trapped in a vortex.
+Later on during the "Six Forgotten Warriors" story arc in Season 5, it was explained that after Red Skull and Captain America fought, they were trapped in a vortex.
 50 years later, his son, Rhineholt, frees them both from the vortex, only for them to be trapped again.

-Finally in Secret Wars, the Skull was sent by Beyonder to an alien planet to fight Spider-Man and his team of superheroes after he was freed again, but was sent back to Earth with no memory of the events when Doctor Doom absorbed the powers of the Beyonder.
+Finally in "Secret Wars", the Skull was sent by Beyonder to an alien planet to fight Spider-Man and his team of superheroes after he was freed again, but was sent back to Earth with no memory of the events when Doctor Doom absorbed the powers of the Beyonder.

 Richard Fisk

 Richard Fisk (voiced by Nick Jameson) is loyal to his father and heads a company front called Fisktronics.
-In the two-part episode of Framed and The Man Without Fear, Richard frames Peter Parker for selling government secrets, with the help of the Chameleon and federal agent Susan Choi.
+In the two-part episode of "Framed" and "The Man Without Fear", Richard frames Peter Parker for selling government secrets, with the help of the Chameleon and federal agent Susan Choi.
 Spider-Man teams up with Daredevil in an attempt to clear his name.
 They capture Richard.
 At the trial, Richard, Susan Choi, and Chameleon are sent to prison for his figured crimes and after Peter was cleared of all charges.

-Later on, Richard teams up with Tombstone in Ryker's Island Prison and agrees to frame Joseph Robbie Robertson in the episode Guilty.
+Later on, Richard teams up with Tombstone in Ryker's Island Prison and agrees to frame Robbie Robertson in the episode "Guilty".
 They have him kidnapped, put a gun in his hand while he was unconscious and was sent to trial for a crime he did not mean to commit.
-He was originally supposed to go to New York State Penn. but with the help of Richard's father, the Kingpin, Robbie was reassigned to Ryker's Island where he would be there for the next fifteen years.
-But Spider-Man apparently figured out about Richard and Tombstone's plan and busted into Ryker's Island to save Robbie.
-And just when Richard and Tombstone would take off with their valuable cellmate in a helicopter, Spider-Man accidentally has the copter crash but not before saving Robbie (and the pilot, who was working for the Kingpin under Richard and Tombstone's interests) and have Richard and Tombstone fall back to Ryker's Island ironically.
+He was originally supposed to go to New York State Penn but with the help of Richard's father, the Kingpin, Robbie was reassigned to Ryker's Island where he would be there for the next fifteen years.
+Spider-Man apparently figured out about Richard and Tombstone's plan and busted into Ryker's Island to save Robbie.
+Just when Richard and Tombstone would take off with their valuable cellmate in a helicopter, Spider-Man accidentally has the copter crash but not before saving Robbie (and the pilot, who was working for the Kingpin under Richard and Tombstone's interests) and have Richard and Tombstone fall back to Ryker's Island ironically.

-Richard made his last appearance in the show in the Season 4 finale, The Prowler, in a flashback appearance when he was saved by Hobbie Brown from getting killed by bags of powder from another incarcerated criminal.
-Richard told his father of the news and got Hobbie out of prison.
+Richard made his last appearance in the show in the Season 4 finale, "The Prowler", in a flashback appearance when he was saved by Hobie Brown from getting killed by bags of powder from another incarcerated criminal.
+Richard told his father of the news and got Hobie out of prison.